naveenimmadisetti/Nse_Report/README.md

 # Nse_Report
-Using the mongo and its concepts to storing and modelling the data for the purpose of Analysis.
+Using the mongo and its concepts for storing and modelling the data for the purpose of Analysis.